ABCRepository/Repository/README.md

 **3.** Implemented risk-based strategy RiOT using Q-learning to drive model execution, model evolution, and co-simulation.

-**4.** conducted an empirical evaluation to assess the cost-effectiveness of the strategy by comparing it with a random strategy (RT) and a coveragebased greedy strategy (COT) – the baselines.
+**4.** conduct an empirical evaluation to assess the cost-effectiveness of the strategy by comparing it with three comparision baselines, i.e., random strategy
+(RT ) and a coverage-based greedy strategy (COT ), and a start-of-art RL-based approach DeepCollision.
 Results show that RiOT outperforms RT and COT in discovering risky ADS behaviours, while COT performs the best in exploring more diverse behaviours.

 **5.** implemented REMEDY with the three strategies (i.e., RiOT, COT and RT) and model execution as a prototype.